St Mary's Island, Kent: History

 In 1862, the dockyard was again re-modernised by engineer John Rennie the Younger.
 Most of the new work concentrated on St Mary's Island.
 Which had been recently purchased by the Admiralty for the new works.
 This included the three huge basins along the creek, linked by passageways.
 This shortened the time taken to reach the dockyard from Sheerness.
 A plan was also drawn-up for the bend of the river to be converted into a 50-boat basin.
 This was estimated to cost too much and was rejected.
-The spoil from the basins was spread acrost the island, filling the marshes.
+The spoil from the basins was spread across the island, filling the marshes.

 Also machine shops and 4 graving docks(a form of drydock) were built.
 Also a sea wall was built around the island, using convict labour.
 At one-time there were over 1 thousand prisoners working on the site.

 A timber landing jetty was constructed beside the seawall, so that materials could be off loaded from ships.
 Blue Gault clay came from Burham and yellow sand from Aylesford.

 A 21-acre brickfield was also built on the northern end of the island for the docks.
 The brick earth came from the digging out of the basins.
 This was mixed with imported material.
 More than 23,000 bricks were made each week, and about 110 million bricks were manufactured overall.

 Sixty-foot timber piles were driven into the marsh ground, to form the stable foundations of the basins.
 The excavated earth was then transported by tramways and spread over the island marshes.
 This subsequently raised the ground level, to approx. 6 ft above the high water mark at spring tide of the river Medway.
 Portland stone was shipped in and used to face the sides of the drydock.

-While excavating, the remains of the HMS Charles V ship were found, as well as several cannons.
+While excavating, the remains of HMS Charles V ship were found, as well as several cannons.
 Two were restored and placed in the new dockyard.

 In 1871, the 1st phase of work was completed, but it took until 1885 for all the work to be completed.
 An official opening took place on 26 September 1885.

 In 1940, during the Second World War, the island was used as a training ground for mock battles, which were staged against the dockyards.
 More than 2,000 incendiary devices were dropped on the dockyard during the war.
 In December 1940, a bomb hit a factory and caused the death of 8 workers and injured 63 others.